6 Best Homeowners Insurance Companies in Arkansas of 2025

 Endorsements and Riders

-A standard homeowners policy offers basic protection but many homeowners choose to customize their policies with endorsements and riders.
+A standard homeowners policy offers basic protection, but many homeowners customize their policies with endorsements and riders.

 If you add custom coverage to expand your protection, be aware that each add-on will come at an additional cost.